andyeske/How-to-CAD-Inventor/README.md

 (Thursday, January 15)

 **Objective:** In this session, we’ll continue exploring some of the most powerful Inventor tools.
 Session 2’s goals include:
-* Learning how to use the spline tool.
+* Learning how to use the spline tool and project geometry.
 * Learning how to add a picture and sketch on it.

 **Session Activity:** Using the tools learned on Session 2, we’ll design a variety of items, including: